devjhex/markdown-notes/README.md

 # Markdown-Notes
 ## Project Overview
-This project showcases Markdown Notes web application.
+This project showcases a Markdown Notes web application.
 ## Tech Stack
 This was built with HTML and Tailwind CSS.
 ## Screenshots